RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Contributing.md

 >
 > If you've contributed to the Encyclopedia Mysenvaria and wish to be listed, please open a new [GitHub Issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues) with proof of your prior contribution.
 Being added to the Contributors page is not automatic and must be requested manually.

-By virtue of the way the encyclopedia is built it is very easy to contribute to the project—but before you do, there's some things to understand!
+By virtue of the way the Encyclopedia is built it is very easy to contribute to the project—but before you do, there's some things to understand!
 - As described by the [license](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/LICENSE.md): the Encyclopedia Mysenvaria's content is **NOT** open-source—It's backend/code, [Quartz](https://quartz.jzhao.xyz/), is.
 - Failure to comply with the Code of Conduct may result in your contribution privileges being restricted or removed.
 - The Encyclopedia Mysenvaria is a **personal project** and part of a much larger vision.
 I am not looking for major writing contributions.
 - Moderators have final authority over all contributions and decisions.
 The most helpful contributions are the most minor ones, like grammar fixes and topical discussions!
-You may also contribute to [[Meta/Callouts#Addenda|addenda]] to make the encyclopedia easier to use for creatives!
+You may also contribute to [[Meta/Callouts#Addenda|addenda]] to make the Encyclopedia easier to use for creatives!
 Creative additions are not off-limits, but they are reviewed under significantly more scrutiny so as to maintain the overarching themes, ideas, and lore that has been constructed for the setting.

 ---
 # Contribution and Submission Policy